1. What are free-body cuts?

 Before running the model, we need to ask for the variable NFORC in the Field output.
 These are nodal forces that will be used in the post-process stage to compute the forces on free-body cuts.

 NFORC variable is required by solid elements, such as C3D8, CPS4, CPE4… However, if our model is made of beam elements we have to ask for the variable SF (section forces and bending moments) in the Field output.

 3. Visualization of free-body cuts in the post-process

-To display free-body cuts in your model, you need to solve it, as usual, submitting your job.
+To display free-body cuts in our model, we need to solve it, as usual, submitting our job.
 And then, in the Visualization module, click on View Cut Manager to select the cutting plane, as shown in the figure below.

-In the image we have selected the X-plane as cutting plane and to display free-body forces on the cut, must be enabled.
-Then, we will see two arrows on the cut of our model: one representing the resultant force (in red) and another the resultant bending moment (in blue).
+In the image, we have selected the X-plane as the cutting plane.
+Then, to display free-body forces on the cut, must be enabled.
+With this, we will see two arrows on the cut of our model: one representing the resultant force (in red) and another the resultant bending moment (in blue).

 Display format of free-body forces and moments can be customized in: